What is Virgin Coconut Oil?

 - Even those who don't like coconut or oatmeal love baked soaked oatmeal bars.

-- You'll also love this coconut chocolate candy.
+- You'll love this coconut chocolate candy.

 - What are your favorite virgin coconut oil recipes?